Faculty Hiring Resources

 CHSS has also curated a faculty hiring guide with resources from research-based effective hiring practices.

 The overarching goal of the Postdoctoral Fellowship Program in CHSS is to provide enhanced professional development and research training support to postdoctoral researchers and teaching fellows in CHSS.
 The learner-centered program offers training, mentoring, and guidance to prepare postdoctoral fellows for careers in and beyond the academy.
 When appropriate, this program will also seek to recruit and support postdoctoral researchers and teaching fellows who contribute to issues related to diversity and inequality within their respective disciplines or reflect the student body in a way that will enhance a department/programs ability to mentor diverse students.

-George Mason University is currently the most diverse public research university in the Commonwealth, and a key element of the University’s 6-year strategic planning goals is to “create an inclusive and diverse academic community that reflects the diversity of the National Capital Region.”
+George Mason University is currently the most diverse public research university in the Commonwealth, and a key element of the University’s anti-racism and inclusive excellence work and 6-year strategic planning goals is to “create an inclusive and diverse academic community that reflects the diversity of the National Capital Region.”

-The College of Humanities and Social Sciences (CHSS) has an opportunity to lead the university’s efforts in this regard, not only because of our current degree completion demographics but also through our hiring planning in relation to academic programming that addresses issues of diversity, inclusion, and equity in both U.S. and global contexts.
+The College of Humanities and Social Sciences (CHSS) has an opportunity to lead the university’s efforts in this regard, not only because of our current degree completion demographics, but also through our faculty hiring in relation to academic programming that addresses issues of diversity, inclusion, and equity in both U.S. and global contexts.

-The goal of a CHSS FY21 inclusive excellence diversity cluster hire is to create a cohort of faculty across departments who: (a) contribute to the study of issues related to diversity and inequality within their respective disciplines, (b) can support interdisciplinary programs, (c) can contribute to the development of new degree programs, and (d) can enhance our ability to mentor a majority-minority student population.
-The focus is on faculty whose scholarship focuses on issues related to inequalities; underrepresented regions of the world; underrepresented languages; underrepresented, underserved, or otherwise vulnerable populations; histories of race and racism and their ongoing cultural effects; intersectional approaches to difference, diversity and social justice; or other forms of diversity.
-In some instances, positions in this cluster would represent a re-envisioning of existing scholarship areas through a more diverse lens.
+The goal of a CHSS FY22 diversity and inclusive excellence cluster hire, now in year 2 of this initiative, is to create a second network of faculty across departments who: (a) contribute to the study of issues related to diversity and inequality within their respective disciplines, (b) can support and engage with interdisciplinary programs, (c) can contribute to the development of new degree programs and/or other curricular opportunities, and (d) can enhance our ability to mentor a majority-minority student population.
+The focus is on faculty whose scholarship centers on issues related to inequalities; underrepresented regions of the world; underrepresented languages; underrepresented, underserved, or otherwise vulnerable populations; histories of race and racism and their ongoing cultural effects; intersectional approaches to difference, diversity and social justice; or other forms of diversity.